 - A new royal dynasty

 Philip II established the capital of Spain in Madrid, so the city started growing very rapidly.
 Spain continued centralizing its authority… so Madrid became the centre of administration and also the artisan centre in which new institutions appeared.
 But it was also known as “economic parasite “ because they didn’t generate wealth.

-During the 18th century Madrid was in the middle of a transition to capitalism, but Madrid didn’t became a good city for trading because it wasn’t near the ocean or even a river.
-So this means that Madrid was a political and social center, but it was also provided with luxury products and agricultural products (grain).
+During the 18th century, Madrid was in the middle of a transition into capitalism, but Madrid didn’t became a good city for trading because it wasn’t near the ocean or even a river.
+So this means that Madrid was a political and social center, but it was also provided with luxury products and agricultural products (grain) from outside the city.

-Charles III made many changes on the history of Spain during his reign.
-In 1767 Jesuits were expelled from Spain with carried out many consequences in Americ.
-They annexed new territories especially in Paraguay.
-A new dynasty started the Bourbon dynasty which focused mainly on the development of metropolis.
-And a revolt suppressed.
+Charles III made many changes in the history of Spain during his reign.
+In 1767, Jesuits were expelled from Spain, which carried many consequences in the Americas.
+They annexed new territories, especially in Paraguay.
+A new dynasty started, the Bourbon dynasty, which focused mainly on the development of metropolis, and resulted in a suppressed revolt.

 Mysteries and curiosities:

-The Bethlehem shows the oldest traditions of Catholicism through images, because during the Middle Ages, very few people could read.
+The Bethlehem is one of the oldest traditions in Catholicism that tells a story through images.
+It became popular because during the Middle Ages, very few people could read.
 The Bethlehem shows the life of Jesus and Gospels.

-The Basilica of San Miguel is made of volcanic stone transported from the volcano of San Miguel that is popularly known as “curruncha.”
+The Basilica of San Miguel is made of volcanic stone transported from the volcano of San Miguel, popularly known as “curruncha.”
 Curruncha is not a rock, but rather a stone material.

 The architect of the basilica of San Miguel was Santiago Bonavía.

 Santiago Bonavía (in Italian Giacomo Bonavia) was an Italian architect and painter who lived in Spain during the 18th century.